 Schools of Choice

-If you have questions, or need additional assistance, please contact Laura Munjoy at 269-795-5523 or email [email protected].
+If you have questions, need paper application forms, access to a computer, or need additional assistance, please contact Laura Munjoy at 269-795-5523 or email [email protected].

 - Transportation is not provided for Schools of Choice students, parent or student must provide their own transportation.
 A parent/guardian may bring a SOC student to a specific group stop once they communicate with the transportation department as to which stop would be best.
 If the student will be picked up at a daycare or relative's home, the stop must already be an existing stop, a new stop will not be created.
 Stops on private property are not allowed without written permission from the property owner and it is already an established stop.